junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "Imperial Palace, I think," Anakin pauses for a second.
 "I hope."
 Even he has to admit that's weak.

 "I take it 'hope' is all we can get now."
 Kitster sighs.
 "What about the plan?
 The weapons?
+The training?
 We didn't expect to take the action so soon.
 We're not ready.
 Hell, even you're not ready.
 Obi-Wan said you should have more training."

 "Well, we didn't expect him to be captured, did we?"
 Anakin counters.